Tensor-structured sketching for constrained least squares: Sketching dimension estimation

 \subsubsection{Unconstrained linear regression}

-Unconstrained linear regression is the most common example of the convex program \eqref{QP}, by setting $\C$ to be the whole Euclidean space $\Real^p.$ The following corollary shows that it suffices to have $\mathcal{O}(\text{rank}(\mA))$ rows in the sketching matrix to solve an unconstrained linear regression problem.
-Our guarantee for the row-wise tensor sub-Gaussian sketch \eqref{sketch} almost matches the optimal result for unstructured sub-Gaussian developed in \cite{PW15}.
-We additionally consider a density level $q$ for the sketching design.
+Unconstrained linear regression is the most common example of the convex program \eqref{QP}, by setting $\C$ to be the whole Euclidean space $\Real^p.$ The following corollary shows that it suffices to have $\max(\O(\text{rank}^2(\mA)/\eps), \O(\text{rank}(\mA)/\eps^2))$ rows in the sketching matrix to sketch an unconstrained linear regression problem.
+We claim such estimation for the row-wise tensor sub-Gaussian sketch \eqref{sketch} is sharp because it is derived from the optimal JL result following a covering net argument, which is a standard approach tackling unconstrained linear regressions.